eliorivero/mark-as-read/README.md

-# mark-as-read
+# Mark as read

-Mark posts as read
+Mark posts as read.